 3) Considerations for Job Hunting After Breast Cancer

 As you may already know, job hunting isn’t an easy task.
 During the process you’re faced with a variety of challenges.
 Not to mention, it can be discouraging to send out so many applications and only hear back from a fraction of them.

 After breast cancer, you may also be concerned about explaining the large gap in your work history.
 The potential need for side effect treatments can also make finding the right position difficult.

-In terms of emotions, do not bury your feelings.
+Allow your emotions about work the freedom to exist in you and be honest about them.
+Do not bury your feelings.
 It’s normal to feel worried about handling a new work schedule.
 You may be concerned about your ability to perform in your new job.
 Or maybe you are uncertain how you will transition from the role of a patient to that of an employee.
 If possible, try finding support groups to talk through these fears.
 Therapists, friends, and family can also help by lending an understanding ear.

 When you are preparing to accept a new job, always go over the medical insurance plans that your employer offers.
 Make sure you clearly understand what is covered under the plan.
 It may be helpful to talk to an insurance representative or Human Resources professional to discuss concerns specific to your life after breast cancer.

 If breast reconstruction and revision surgeries are on your radar, you may want to specifically explore our page on breast reconstruction and insurance.
 Understanding the fine print will be essential for you.